Does Self-Therapy Work?

-The answer is that it depends.
-In a review of 33 different studies, it was found that self-therapy and treatment do help with anxiety, and in another review that took 34 different cases on depression, there were some benefits of self-directed therapy, but mostly it was seen when people used CBT techniques.
+The effectiveness of self-help therapy varies.
+In a review of 33 different studies, it was found that self-therapy and treatment do help with anxiety, and in another review of 34 different cases of depression, there were some benefits of self-directed therapy, mostly for those who learned cognitive-behavioral techniques.

-Data from all of this does suggest those that use CBT for anxiety and depression do hold onto their progress, so it's an encouraging thing.
+Data suggests those that use CBT for anxiety and depression do hold onto their progress, so it's an encouraging thing.

 Do We Just Get Rid Of Therapists Then?

 While self-therapy is great for a person, doing CBT with a therapist gives you more gains.
-Self-help treatment is usually done with limited help from a professional in some cases, but that addition of the therapist gives that extra boost compared to just self-help aspects alone.
-It also has the added benefit that if you work with a therapist offers accountability, as well as consistent encouragement.
+Self-help treatment is usually done with limited help from a professional in some cases, but the addition of the therapist gives that extra boost.
+The added benefit of working with a therapist offers accountability, as well as consistent encouragement.
 A therapist can simply respond in a way to break down negative thought patterns that a self-help book or computer program cannot.
 Your treatment will likely be more standardized and regulated if you are working with a therapist versus working on your own.

-But, if you suffer from say, mild to moderate levels of both anxiety and depression, you can function pretty well without the use of a therapist, and you can do self-therapy to help with this.
+If you suffer from mild to moderate levels of both anxiety and depression, you are likely functioning pretty well, and you can do self-therapy to help with this.